hanswannop/GoChip8/README.md

 gochip8
 =======

-A chip 8 emulator written in go.
+A chip8 emulator written in go.